 Osprey Holidays top tips

 From the money saved from the cheap prices of food in Budapest, why not splash out on a dinner at a Michelin-star or at Hungary's famous restaurant Gundel, which is near City Park.

 Osprey Holidays can create a fabulous short break to Budapest designed completely around your needs.
 We can arrange whatever you need, including:

 - All travel and transfers on days of your choice

 - Accommodation from our handpicked range of Budapest hotels, to suit your budget and requirements

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.

 - Important information

-Population 1,690,109 Languages Hungarian Currency Hungarian Forint Visa Information No visa required for EU citizens
+Population 1,690,109 Languages Hungarian Currency Hungarian Forint Visa Information No visa required for UK citizens

 - Average temperatures